 - Boneless pork shoulder: This will be sliced and layered with the other ingredients, sliced lengthwise into ¼-inch-thick slices

 - Bacon: This is layered with the meat and pineapple and gives the dish moisture and flavor.
-Don’t skimp with turkey bacon, but use real pork bacon.
+Don’t skimp with turkey bacon, and use real pork bacon.

 - Served with: chopped onions, cilantro, lime wedges and small tortillas.